buley/personal/src/content/success.md

    Question: Am I living without compromise?
    Standard: Complete congruence between values and actions

-If the answer to these is yes, then I am succeeding—no matter how anyone else defines it.
+If the answer to these is yes, then I am succeeding--no matter how anyone else defines it.